Winter adventure: Los Angeles prelude

 This was our fourth visit to LA but E’s first.
 I've written in previous posts that LA isn't really my kind of place, and multiple visits haven't changed my impression.
 That said, we had a fab day!

-Sunday morning Santa Monica pier
+Sunday morning Santa Monica pier🎡

 My previous visits to LA had been in summer.
 Our experience of December in LA was a cool and crisp start to the day with stunning warm weather as the day wore on.
 As mentioned, the pier was quiet early on Sunday morning and we had a lovely time wandering around in the beautiful sunshine.
+It was so nice to be there sans crowds to appreciate the iconic structure and its significance to the city.

 Thinking back to that morning, I know we attempted a drive north along the Malibu coast, hoping to see something of the famous beaches and fancy homes that feature in films and television shows set in LA.
 We were somewhat disappointed by our jaunt, but perhaps we weren’t looking in the right places.
 We gave up after a bit and headed to the Hollywood sign, our main activity for the day.

-Iconic experience: The Hollywood sign
+Iconic experience: The Hollywood sign🎬

-There are three hiking trails to the Sign but we began our trek at the Griffith Park Observatory, parking on the road nearby.
-Having a car makes the LA experience a lot simpler (despite the traffic!) as the city is not designed for walking or taking public transport easily.
+There are three hiking trails to the sign but we began our trek at the Griffith Park Observatory, parking on the road nearby.
+Having a car makes the LA experience a lot simpler, despite the traffic, as the city is not designed for walking or taking public transport easily.
 That said, W is an expert driver and can handle the right-side of the road!

 The views of LA as we made our way up to the Sign were spectacular.
 We were lucky to have a smog-free-ish day, so visibility was good.
 As noted above, the winter weather felt much like it does in our part of Australia – cool in the morning but beautifully warm during the day.

-The hike cuts a path around and above the Sign.
-It's still super cool to be able to be to get close to such an iconic structure, despite not being able to touch it (without breaking the law, that is).
+The hike cuts a path around and above the sign.
+It's still super cool to be able to be to get close to such an iconic structure, despite not being able to touch it, without breaking the law, that is.

 I imagine the hike is quite difficult in summer as the trail is quite dusty and exposed.
 It might be different now, but when we went there in 2016, there was only a small store between the Observatory and the start of the hike.
+My tip is to take plenty of water for the hike and snacks, if needed.
+We got caught out without snacks and we were so hungry by the time we made it back to the car!

-Braving the pre-Christmas crowds
+Braving the pre-Christmas crowds🛍️

 There wasn’t much left of the day after our shopping trip, so we headed back to LAX and dropped the hire car back.
 We had a long wait for our 11pm flight to Chicago but we were all in much need of some chill time.
+What an awesome experience we'd had, hiking up to the Hollywood Sign, a trek we'd managed after coming off a 13- hour flight from Australia, no less!

 Our LA stopover was the first leg of our 2016 winter adventure.
 The trip had a special meaning for me as I had been through a major ordeal that year that resulted in permanent hearing loss in my right ear.
 I have posted my reflections on what the trip overall meant to me at the end of my NYC post, but here are some thoughts on the LA part of the trip.

-Hiking up to the Hollywood Sign was a bucket list experience ticked off.
-Santa Monica Pier in the early morning winter light was gorgeous.
-My fourth visit to LA, however, did not change my perspective on the city.
+My fourth visit to LA did not change my perspective on the city.
 WE agree that there’s something about the vibe that doesn’t gel with us, even there are a lot of fun things to do there.
-The nice places are nice, but the rest of it is kind of…well…not nice (quite dirty, actually).
-For all the glamour, LA isn't very glamorous, and there's a sense of decay and poverty that seems at odds with the entertainment industry schtick.
+The nice places are nice, but the rest of it is kind of…well…not nice...and quite dirty, actually.
+For all the glamour, LA isn't very glamorous, and there's a sense of decay and poverty that seems at odds with the wealth at the other end of the spectrum and the whole Hollywood schtick.
 There’s not really much interesting architecture although the palm trees and Spanish-style houses are pretty.
 The city is a huge sprawl that is hard to navigate without a car, and the traffic is terrible.
 There's no central city area as such, so the whole place feels quite disconnected.
 I feel like LA is more for the iconic experiences than the place itself.

 Right-o, enough about LA!
 Next stop on our winter adventure...Chicago!